 Internationally recognized, Cole’s art includes paintings, photography, digital art, and living art using bioluminescent bacteria.
 Cole is a member of the faculty of Loyola University New Orleans.

 In addition to her PhD, Hunter Cole holds a Master's degree in Genetics from the University of Wisconsin-Madison, and a Bachelor of Science from the University of California-Berkeley.
 During her time at the University of Wisconsin, Cole created a course entitled Biology Through Art.
 The course provided opportunities for students to create art while working in a biology laboratory.
 Cole also successfully implemented the Biology Through Art curriculum at Loyola University Chicago and an online version at Loyola University New Orleans.

 Cole completed several photographic series using bioluminescent bacteria.
 Entitled, Living Light: Photographs by the Light of Bioluminescent Bacteria including Living Drawings, Bioluminescent Portraits and Installations, Bioluminescent Weddings, and Bioluminescent Nudes, the works were shown in a solo exhibition at the ARC Gallery in Chicago in January 2018.
 More recently she has photographed a series of Bioluminescent Dancers.

 October 10, 2019 she will create an installation of live glowing bacterial drawings filling a theatre at the Zeitgeist Multi-Disciplinary Arts Center in Arabi, LA entitled GLOW: an Illuminated Living Art Experience.

-Her work includes a permanent public art installation acquired by Loyola University Chicago for its Lakeshore campus.
-Entitled, Life Evolves, the art is comprised of 14 oil paintings, six of which depict specific areas in biology.
+Cole’s work also includes a permanent installation commissioned in 2008 by Loyola University Chicago for its Lakeshore campus.
+The large public art installation, entitled, Biological Domains, is comprised of 14 paintings, which depict specific areas in biology.

-© 2017 Hunter Cole
+© 2018 Hunter Cole